darcys22/taxwiki/pages/crypto/index.md

 Who can have a SMSF?

 Most Australians can setup a Self-Managed Superannuation Fund.
-Running a SMSF is an onerous task as you are responsible for making prudent investment decisions and must abide by strict regulations.
+Running a SMSF is an onerous task as you are responsible for making prudent investment decisions and must abide by strict regulations.Â

 The general industry rule of thumb is you need at least $200,000 in a SMSF for it to be worthwhile considering.
 This is because otherwise, the administration costs may be prohibitive.